soblom/dotfiles/README.md

 Configured "from the ground up":

- - "Manual" configuration of ZSH, no Frameworks such as "Oh-my-ZSH" or Antigen
+ - "Manual" configuration of ZSH, no Frameworks such as "Oh My-ZSH" or Antigen
  - No Dotfile framework such as YADR

 ## Credits